Operations · Automation · AI

 →Automatically gathers the source documents behind mineral-rights research: collecting records from county websites, pulling data out of PDFs, and cleaning public datasets into a usable form, the automated 'data gathering' step that feeds Ranger.

-Let's see if I can help.
+Let's figure out if I can help.